nuxeo-sandbox/nuxeo-labs-elements/nuxeo-util/README.md

     polyserve -p 3000

-Once running, you can view the element's documentation at `http://localhost:3000/components/nuxeo-util-html-echo/`, where `nuxeo-util-html-echo` is the name of the directory containing it.
+Once running, you can view the elements' documentation at `http://localhost:3000/components/nuxeo-util/`, where `nuxeo-util` is the name of the directory containing the elements.

-To jump straight to the demo page, use `http://localhost:3000/components/nuxeo-util-html-echo/demo/index.html`.

 ## Reporting Issues